 Arizona drivers face some unique risk factors on the road.
 These risks may include various environmental and weather related risks and potential hazards associated with “snow birds.”
 “Snow birds” are part-time residents who return to Arizona in the winter each year to enjoy the beautiful Arizona weather.
+With this influx of drivers on the road, your chances of getting into an auto accident are increased.

 How Arizona’s Environment Creates Auto Accident Hazards